Nikolow/JavaChat/README.md

 # Description
 This is a simple Chat Server-Client without any GUI.
-Users must be at the same network - they are connecting based by ports.

 <center>